Sickle Cell Disease

 In Infancy or early childhood:

 The first manifestation of sickle cell disease in infants is dactylitis or hand-foot syndrome which is a painful swelling and redness of hands and feet.
-In addition, infants and young children with sickle cell disease are extremely vulnerable to life-threatening infections in the lungs (pneumonia), blood (sepsis), lining of the brain (meningitis) and bone (osteomyelitis).
+In addition, infants and young children with sickle cell disease are extremely vulnerable to life-threatening infections in the lungs (pneumonia), blood (sepsis), lining of the brain (meningitis), and bone (osteomyelitis).
 Children under the age of five are at highest risk for these infections.
 The most worrisome infections are caused by a few types of bacteria, including Streptococcus pneumoniae (pneumococcus), Haemophilus influenzae type b (Hib), Neisseria meningitidis (meningococcus) and Salmonella.
 Other infections that children with sickle cell disease are vulnerable to are those caused by flu viruses.

 In most children, the spleen stays enlarged for the first few years of life but by 6 years of age, it usually becomes small and non-functioning due to scarring from recurrent sickling and multiple infarctions.
 That is why acute splenic sequestration is usually infrequent after 6 years of life.

-In older children, adolescents and young adults:
+In older children, adolescents, and young adults:

-Acute chest syndrome is the first cause of early death and the second cause of hospitalization in patients with sickle cell disease.
+Acute Chest Syndrome is the first cause of early death and the second cause of hospitalization in patients with sickle cell disease.
 It is caused by trapped sickle cells in the blood vessels of the lungs or by an infection or a fat or bone marrow embolus.
 About 50% of cases of acute chest syndrome occur a few days after hospitalization with acute painful crises.

 Overt stroke is seen mostly in young children with sickle cell disease and mostly in those with sickle cell anaemia.
 The best way to know if a child is at high risk for getting a stroke is by a special test called Transcranial Doppler (TCD).
 This test measures the velocity of blood flow to the brain.
-When a high velocity of blood is indicated in the brain vessels, a child is at high risk of getting stroke.
+When a high velocity of blood is indicated in the brain vessels, a child is at high risk of getting a stroke.
 Often stroke can be silent, that is without clinical manifestations.

 Less frequently and more so in adults, stroke can be due to bleeding in the brain (haemorrhagic stroke).

-A serious outcome of anaemia, strokes and silent brain infarcts is the development of neurocognitive problems.
-This is often an underdiagnosed complication and is detected by special tests that assess intelligence, memory and comprehension (neuropsychiatric and neurobehavioral testing) and not by imaging of the brain or blood vessels of the brain.
+A serious outcome of anaemia, strokes, and silent brain infarcts is the development of neurocognitive problems.
+This is often an underdiagnosed complication and is detected by special tests that assess intelligence, memory, and comprehension (neuropsychiatric and neurobehavioral testing) and not by imaging of the brain or blood vessels of the brain.
 To identify this complication early, all children with sickle cell disease should be screened with routine exams, starting at 6 years of age.

 Acute Anaemia: The majority of patients with sickle cell disease (SCD) have some degree of baseline anaemia due to premature death (haemolysis) of the sickle red blood cells.
-Symptoms of anaemia include pallor (yellow skin colour), getting tired easily, irritability, headache, loss of appetite and poor growth.
+Symptoms of anaemia include pallor (yellow skin colour), getting tired easily, irritability, headache, loss of appetite, and poor growth.
 People with sickle cell disease can also get acute (sudden onset) anaemia due to:

 1. Blood becoming suddenly entrapped in the spleen (acute splenic sequestration)